Are you at risk for anemia?

 All of the cells in your body live for a certain amount of time and then die.
 Your body is always working to make new cells to replace the ones that have died.
 Red blood cells live for about 115 days.
 Your kidneys help your body make red blood cells.

 Healthy kidneys make a hormone called erythropoietin (EPO).
 EPO sends a signal to the body to make more red blood cells.
 If your kidneys are not working as well as they should, they can’t make enough EPO.
 Without enough EPO, your body doesn’t know to make enough red blood cells.
-This means fewer red blood cells are available for carrying oxygen through your body.
+This means fewer red blood cells are available for carrying oxygen through your body, leading to anemia.

 Normal number of red blood cells